hipc-book/hipc-book.github.io/_lectures/7-accelerators.md

 * The CUDA API and its runtime: The CUDA API is an extension of the C programming language that adds the ability to specify thread-level parallelism in C and also to specify GPU device-specific operations (like moving data between the CPU and the GPU);
 * Mathematical libraries that have been optimised to run using CUDA.

-The CUDA Toolkit SDK (source development kit) comes with the software driver, the CUDA toolkit (compiler, debugger, profiler), and code samples.
+The CUDA Toolkit SDK (software development kit) comes with the software driver, the CUDA toolkit (compiler, debugger, profiler), and code samples.

 ![The CUDA Software Stack](../../assets/unit-7/The-CUDA-software-stack.png)
 _**Figure 7:** CUDA Software Stack_